c9s/Pux/README.md

 Why It's Here
 --------------------
-Most of us use a lot of machines to run our applications, however, it uses too much energy and too many resource.
+Most of us use a lot of machines to run our applications, however, it uses too much energy and too many resources.

-Pux exists because we want to reduce the energy we use, and try not to produce too much CO2 and make our environment better.
+Pux exists because we want to reduce the energy we use, produce lesser CO2 and make our environment better.

 By using Pux, you can also decrease your expense of servers on cloud.

 Also we believe that running softwares on slower machines should be easy as possible.

 <http://en.wikipedia.org/wiki/Global_warming>

 Features
 --------------------